DannyB0t7/catlog-app-live/README.md

 # 🐱 Catlog

 Catlog is a React app that displays different breeds of cats, allowing users to browse, view details, and save favorites.
-Built with React Router for navigation, Context API for state management, and styled using Tailwind CSS with DaisyUI components.
+It uses `React Router` for navigation, `Context API` for global state management, and `useState` for handling component-level states.
+The app is styled using `Tailwind CSS` with `DaisyUI` components.

 ## ✨ Features